What is Schizophrenia?

 Regular aerobic exercises are said to increase the individual’s ability to understand and function according to researchers at the University of Manchester.

-Aerobic exercises like cycling, treadmills, etc. also improve the cognitive functioning in patients who have schizophrenia.
+Aerobic exercises like cycling, treadmills, etc. also improve the cognitive functioning in patients.

 Do environmental factors influence the development of schizophrenia?